Primordial flat frame -- a new view on inflation: Lightlike vacuum in the Einstein frame

 Expressed in conformal time the history of the hot big bang Universe and inflation looks less dramatic.
 Measured in physical (conformal) time the ``conformal age" of the Universe since the end of inflation amounts to around 46 billion years.
 For a cosmological epoch where

 with $n = 3(4)$ for matter (radiation) domination, one finds

 For some time $t$ in the radiation dominated epoch one has

 The difference in conformal time is much larger than the difference $t_{eq} -t$ in cosmic time, being enhanced by the redshift $2 z_{eq} \approx 7000$ for matter radiation equality.
-In physical time the radiation dominated epoch between the end of inflation and matter-radiation equality lasts for $3.3\cdot 10^8$yr or around one percent of the conformal age of the Universe.
+In physical time the radiation dominated epoch between the end of inflation and matter-radiation equality lasts for $3.3\cdot 10^8$yr or around one percent of the conformal age of the Universe since the end of inflation.

 The most important qualitative difference between physical time and cosmic time $t$ occurs for the (almost) exponential expansion (\ref{exp inflation}) during inflation.
 For $t_i = t_0$ the end of inflation and $t$ some time during inflation one has